hughperkins/clnn/README.md

 * Here is an OpenCL-enabled version of Karpathy's LSTM network: [https://github.com/hughperkins/char-rnn](https://github.com/hughperkins/char-rnn)
 * Simply add option `-opencl 1` to enable OpenCL :-)
-* It's a bit slow for now.
-Working on that :-)  Current comparison, using an NVidia 940M graphics card, and an Intel i5-5200U processor.
+* Current comparison, using an NVidia 940M graphics card, and an Intel i5-5200U processor.
 These are timings per-batch
   * cpu: 3.4s
-  * clnn: 1.5s
+  * clnn: 0.52s
-  * cunn: 0.13s :-P
+  * cunn: 0.13s

-* Update: you can quadruple the throughput by putting the option `-batch_size 200`, which quadruples the throughput, but leaves the batch time unchanged.
-Per-batch timings with batch_size 200:
-  * cpu: 4.7s
-  * clnn: 1.6s
-  * cunn: 0.25s
+So, it's about 3 times slower than CUDA, on nVidia hardware.

 ## Installation